adenprince/stone-grinder-mod/README.md

 ![Supported MC Versions](https://img.shields.io/badge/Supported%20MC%20Versions-1.19.2-brightgreen)
 [![CurseForge](https://cf.way2muchnoise.eu/full_681480_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/stone-grinder)

-The Stone Grinder mod is a Minecraft mod built with Fabric that adds a Grinder block, which includes utility recipes for building blocks.
+The Stone Grinder mod is a Minecraft mod that adds a Grinder block, which includes utility recipes for building blocks.
 Unused building materials can be recycled into other blocks, and sand is made renewable.
-This mod requires the Fabric API.

-Note: The Forge version of this mod is in progress, and there are no publicly available Forge builds of this mod yet.
+This mod is available for both the Fabric and Forge mod loaders.
+The Fabric version of this mod requires the Fabric API.

 <img src="img/grinder_block_screenshot.png" title="Grinder Block Screenshot" width="500">